dstore-dbap/LumberMill/docs/source/introduction.rst

 Compatibility and Performance
 '''''''''''''''''''''''''''''
-| To run GambolPutty you will need Python 2.5+.
-For better performance, I recommend running GambolPutty with pypy.
+| To run LumberMill you will need Python 2.5+.
+For better performance, I recommend running LumberMill with pypy.
 | Tested with pypy-2.3, pypy-2.4 and pypy-2.5.
-| A small benchmark comparing the performance of different python/pypy versions and logstash-1.4.2 can be found `here  <http://www.netprojects.de/simple-benchmark-of-gambolputty/>`_.
+| A small benchmark comparing the performance of different python/pypy versions and logstash-1.4.2 can be found `here  <http://www.netprojects.de/simple-benchmark-of-lumbermill/>`_.

 Installation
 ''''''''''''

-Clone the github repository to /opt/GambolPutty (or any other location that fits you better :):
+Clone the github repository to /opt/LumberMill (or any other location that fits you better :):

 ::

-     git clone https://github.com/dstore-dbap/GambolPutty.git /opt/GambolPutty
+     git clone https://github.com/dstore-dbap/LumberMill.git /opt/LumberMill

 Install the dependencies with pip:

 ::

-     cd /opt/GambolPutty
+     cd /opt/LumberMill
      pip install -r requirements/requirements.txt

 If you are using pypy, install alternative packages: